subquery/cosmos-subql-starter/Evmos/evmos-starter/README.md

-# SubQuery - Starter Package for Cosmos/Fetch.ai
+# SubQuery - Starter Package for Cosmos Zone Evmos

 A basic Evmos (based on Fetch.ai) example project that indexes all Evmos transfers event with an event and message handler.
 Read more about SubQuery support for Cosmos at https://academy.subquery.network/quickstart/quickstart_chains/cosmos.html.